Ownasaurus/USBtoN64v2/README.md

 Note that the device saves the controls even when the device is powered off.
 It saves the Xbox and Playstation controls together as a shared layout and the Keyboard controls separately.

 Currently known bugs
-- Cannot hot swap to DS3 directly from another controller type, but can always hit the reset button for now
+- None!

 ## TODO:
 - implement PS4 support (currently in process by myself and Kazon Wilson [kwilson21])
-- fix bugs
+- discover and fix bugs

 By: Ownasaurus